Parodia penicillata Fechser & Steeg

 Notocactus permutatus, Parodia permutata, Ritterocactus permutatus

-Parodia penicillata is a green, spherical, later cylindrical cactus, up to 20 inches (50 cm) tall and up to 3.6 inches (9 cm) in diameter, with white, pale yellow or pale brown spines.
-The radials are very thin, clear and silky, while the centrals are longer, stiffer and more colored.
-In summer it produces funnel-shaped, orange-yellow or brilliant red flowers.
+Parodia penicillata is a cactus with green, spherical, later cylindrical stems with white, pale yellow, or pale brown spines.
+The stems grow up to 20 inches (50 cm) tall and up to 3.6 inches (9 cm) in diameter.
+The radials are very thin, clear, and silky, while the central spines are longer, stiffer, and more colorful.
+In summer, it produces funnel-shaped, orange-yellow, or brilliant red flowers.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the popular Parodia without too much trouble.
 It is key to remember, however, that Parodias don't like direct sunlight and are accustomed to more even water than many other cacti species.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and dramatically cut back watering.
 Unlike other cacti species, however, you don't need to stop watering entirely.
 Lastly, make sure to fertilize during the growing season for the best results.